-Are you an artist or crafter looking for new places to sell your work?
+Are you an artist or crafter looking for new places to sell your handmade crafts?
 It can be tough to figure out where to sell handmade items locally, but don’t worry—we’re here to help.

-This blog post will give tips on finding local shops to sell your crafts at, introducing yourself to shop owners, pricing your crafts for selling, and promoting the products you’re selling at local stores so you can build a thriving craft business.
+This blog post will give tips on finding local shops to sell your handmade products, introducing yourself to shop owners, pricing your crafts for selling, and promoting the products you’re selling at local stores so you can build a thriving craft business.

-By the time you’re finished reading, you’ll have all the information you need to sell handmade products locally so you can build your craft business.
+By the time you’re finished reading, you’ll have all the information you need to find places to sell stuff online locally and how to sell handmade products locally to build your craft business.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy